 Joanne is a registered psychologist with experience in public, private, and community settings.
 She holds a Master of Clinical Psychology and works with adolescents and adults presenting with a wide range of issues including depression, anxiety, post-traumatic stress disorder, perinatal mental health, complex trauma, emotional dysregulation, and personality disorders.

-Using a warm and empathic approach, Joanne creates a safe space where clients can explore significant life experiences and the effect of these experiences on their thoughts, feelings, and behaviours.
+Using a warm and empathic approach, Joanne creates a safe space where clients can explore significant life experiences and the effect they can have on thoughts, feelings, and actions.
 Joanne also believes it is important to help clients identify and better understand their values and goals to help them move toward living a more meaningful life.
 Joanne draws upon a variety of evidence-based approaches when working with clients, including Interpersonal Therapy, Acceptance and Commitment Therapy, Dialectical Behavioural Therapy, and Mindfulness-Based Cognitive Therapy.